I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk-fn-get-listener-local-address.md

 <p> </p>

 ## -remarks
 <p><i>NdkGetListenerLocalAddress</i> returns the local address for a listener.
 The local address is useful for retrieving port information for an AF_INET or AF_INET6 listener.
 For example, if the NDK consumer specifies zero as the ND port number in a listen request and the NDK provider specifies a port, the NDK consumer can use <i>NdkGetListenerLocalAddress</i> to  determine which port the provider specified.</p>

-<p><i>NdkGetListenerLocalAddress</i> returns the local address for a listener.
-The local address is useful for retrieving port information for an AF_INET or AF_INET6 listener.
-For example, if the NDK consumer specifies zero as the ND port number in a listen request and the NDK provider specifies a port, the NDK consumer can use <i>NdkGetListenerLocalAddress</i> to  determine which port the provider specified.</p>

 ## -requirements